File your quarterly report and pay premiums

 When to report wages and hours and pay premiums

-As a Washington employer, you are required to report your employees’ wages and hours and pay premiums on a quarterly basis—unless you had no payroll expenses during that quarter.
+As a Washington employer, you are required to report your employees’ wages and hours and pay premiums on a quarterly basis.

 Here’s when to submit your reports and payments: